 - "Specialized lending" is sub-classified into "project finance," "object finance," "commodity finance," "income-producing real estate" (IPRE) and "high-volatility commercial real estate" (HVCRE) in accordance with the Notification.
 Project finance is financing of a single project, such as a power plant or transportation infrastructure, and cash flows generated by the project are the primary source of repayment.
 Object finance includes aircraft finance and ship finance, and IPRE and HVCRE include real estate finance (a primary example is non-recourse real estate finance).
-There were no commodity finance exposures as of March 31, 2010. - Each SL product is classified as either a facility assigned a PD grade and LGD grade or a facility assigned a grade based primarily on the expected loss ratio, both using grading models and qualitative assessment.
-The former has the same grading structure as that of corporate, and the latter has ten grade levels as with obligor grades but the definition of each grade differs from that of the obligor grade which is focused on PD.
+There were no commodity finance exposures as of March 31, 2009. - Each SL product is assigned a grade using grading models based primarily on the expected loss ratio, and qualitative assessment.
+As with obligor grades, there are ten grade levels but the definition of each grade differs from that of the obligor grade which is focused on PD.

-For the credit risk-weighted asset amount for the SL category, the former facility is calculated in a manner similar to corporate exposures, while the latter facility is calculated by mapping the expected loss-based facility grades to the below five categories (hereinafter the "slotting criteria") of the Notification because it does not satisfy the requirements for PD application specified in the Notification.
+The credit risk-weighted asset amount for the SL category is calculated by mapping the expected loss-based facility grades to the below five categories of the Notification.